osinstom/P4-OvS/Documentation/topics/p4/design.md

 * `dpif-netdev.c / create_dp_netdev()` - the memory allocation has been moved outside the `create_dp_netdev()` function,
 to allow `dpif-ubpf` to re-use a part of `dpif-netdev`.

+* The `dpif-provider` is shared between OpenFlow datapath interface and P4Runtime datapath interface.
+The `struct dpif_class` has been extended with functions dedicated only for P4 (reconfigurable) datapath.
+These functions should not be implemented by OpenFlow datapath interface.